debugmen/debugmen.github.io/_posts/2022-03-10-enabot_series_part_3.md

 We can see that 1 inode was added since we added a file, and the size grew by 26 bytes.
 If we did the math, it would probably line up to be the same amount of bytes we wrote in the rcS and the hello file post compression.

-Now we can write some C code to reprogram the mtd block and install our rootkit.
+Now we can write some C code to reprogram the mtd block and install our malicious firmware.
 Shoutouts to stackoverflow for most of the code.

 ```c
 #include <stdio.h>